-Community profile: Harlaston lies to the north east of the District in a fairly remote setting as per Edingale and Elford.
+Profile: Harlaston lies to the north east of the District in a fairly remote setting as per Edingale and Elford.
 The village has limited services and facilities and a very high car ownership reflects car dependency and poor public transport.
+The majority of the village is covered by a Conservation Area.

-Hill Ridware Age Profile Population 741 0 - 15 17.8% Number of dwellings 311 16 - 29 10.8% Housing tenure 78.5% owner occupied 30 - 44 19.6% Average number of cars per household 1.55 45 - 59 27.5% Transport links Minor road links to Armitage with Handsacre and Rugeley 60 - 85+ 24.3%
+Hill Ridware Age Profile

+Population 857 0 - 15 16.6%

+Number of dwellings 345 16 - 29 13.2%

+Housing tenure 80.6% owner occupied 30 - 44 16.6%

+Average number of cars per household 1.65 45 - 59 27.7%

+Transport links Minor road links to Armitage with Handsacre and Rugeley 60 - 64 9.21%

+65+ 22.79%

-Community profile: Hill Ridware lies to the north of Armitage with Handsacre, and is served by minor roads to Armitage with Handsacre and Rugeley.
+Profile: Hill Ridware lies to the north of Armitage with Handsacre, and is served by minor roads to Armitage with Handsacre and Rugeley.
 Facilities within the village are fairly limited, and public transport links are poor.